euljr/fuu/README.md

 # fuu

-Fuu is a simple module made for learning purposes, please do not expect something fancy.
+Fuu is a simple module made for learning purposes and for a API, please do not expect something fancy.

 ## Installation